 This indicator represents the quality of information provided by public buyers.
 A higher "Reporting Quality" score is better, as it means companies can make better bidding decisions and citizens know how their money is being spent.
 The indicator measures the proportion of contracts awarded containing no information about the value of the contracts awarded (excluding framework agreements, as they have different reporting patterns).
 This represents the content of notices as a whole.

 Facts and Figures

-This indicator measures the size of public procurement, not its performance, and thus is not a part of the composite performance indicator.
-Furthermore, because of delayed availability of expenditure data, values for 2014 are not given.
+This indicator measures the volume of public procurement, not its effectiveness, so it is not part of the composite performance indicator.